voronovrs/sdmmc-analyzer/README.md

 SD/MMC Analyzer for Logic
 =========================

+** this is a fork of the original project by dirker **

-This implements an SD/MMC protocol analyzer for Logic (http://www.saleae.com).
+This implements an SD/MMC protocol analyzer for the Logic (http://www.saleae.com) software for Saleae logic analyzers.

 Compiling
 ---------

 In order to compile the code the Saleae Analyzer SDK is needed which can be download via the Saleae Community pages (http://www.saleae.com/community/).
-The code is tested against version 1.1.9 of the SDK.
+The code is tested against version 1.1.32 of the SDK.

 Prior to compiling the SDK zip file should be unpacked into the directory containing the cloned sdmmc-analyzer repository, e.g.:

     +-rootdir/
-      +-SaleaeAnalyzerSdk-1.1.9/
+      +-SaleaeAnalyzerSdk-1.1.32/
       +-sdmmc-analyzer/

 ### Mac OS X